Visit the Painted Mosque in Tetovo From Skopje by Public Bus

 There are many other Sufi brotherhoods — including the Mevlevi (the Whirling Dervishes of Konya, Turkey), the Naqshbandi, and others – each with their own tekkes.
 What unites them all is the idea of a spiritual lodge where prayer, music, study, and community life come together.

 Frequently, I find it’s the little things I remember about places, not just the ‘big ticket’ items I came to see.
-The funny, the unusual, the fascinating or down right weird all have their place, creating memories.
-There’s always something.
-And Tetovo’s no exception.
-If you rush, you simply miss ‘all the things’.
+The funny, the unusual, the fascinating, or downright weird all have their place, creating memories.
+There’s always something, and Tetovo’s no exception.
+If you rush, you miss so much.

 So here, in the ‘fascinating’ category, we have the gold shops of Tetovo.
-It wasn’t what I was expecting in a place which isn’t fancy – painted mosque excepted.
+It wasn’t what I was expecting in a place which isn’t a fancy-painted mosque, except for that.
 Look out for the intricate gold necklaces, traditionally worn at weddings or festivals to display wealth and craftsmanship.
-You’ll see versions in ethnographic collections across the region but they’re on display in a number of shops on the main street in Tetovo too.
+You’ll see versions in ethnographic collections across the region, but they’re also on display in several shops on the main street in Tetovo.

 Here are some choices for the ‘funny’ and ‘weird’ categories.

-And I know fake football shirts are everywhere, but they make me smile and remember the holiday purchases when our sons were young and travelled with us.
+And I know fake football shirts are everywhere, but they make me smile and remind me of the holiday purchases when our sons were young and travelled with us.
 We have so many memories and stories about those shirts!

 Lunch stop (Our Choice – Punto Verde)

-While there are authentic Balkan dining experiences in Tetovo, we opted for an Italian, which seemed to be the most popular sort of food in Tetovo.
-Excellent ‘Macedonian style’ pasta which we paired with a bottle of Tikveš Alexandria semi-dry white.
+While there are authentic Balkan dining experiences in Tetovo, we opted for Italian, which seemed to be the most popular cuisine there—excellent ‘Macedonian style’ pasta, which we paired with a bottle of Tikveš Alexandria semi-dry white.
 Macedonian wine is underrated and well worth sampling.
 Our meal for two plus wine came to about 1,760 MKD (approx £24/€28 with the wine making up the majority of the bill!

 If You Stay Longer